Abusive Traumatic Bonding (ATB™) and COVID-19

 Karen Landmann, LCSW

-Karen Landmann is a Licensed Clinical Social Worker (therapist) in private practice in Manhattan.
-She has been in the field for 25 years.
-Her clientele consists primarily of persons dealing with trauma (c-PTSD) and chronic illness.
+Karen Landmann is a Licensed Clinical Social Worker in private practice in Manhattan.
+Educated at Columbia University, she has been in the field for 26 years.
+Her clientele consists primarily of persons dealing with depression, trauma, and chronic illness.
 They come from a great variety of ethnic and cultural origins.
+Ms. Landmann has been working with persons in abusive relationships in which Abusive Traumatic Bonding™ (ATB™) is present throughout her career.
+She is informed by up-to-date research and her professional experience in developing her interventions.

 Registration Information